The-DIY-Framework/DIY/README.md

 - **Version Control:** Git repository with a branch strategy for features, bug fixes, and releases.
 - **Containerization:** Docker ensures environment consistency from development to production.
-- **Deployment:** Use Kubernetes for managing production workloads with auto?scaling, monitoring, and logging capabilities.
+- **Deployment:** Use Kubernetes for managing production workloads with auto‑scaling, monitoring, and logging capabilities.

 ---

 ## Contributing

 We highly welcome contributions!
-Here�s how you can help:
+Here’s how you can help:

 1. **Fork the Repository:** Create your fork on GitHub.
 2. **Clone & Create a Branch:** Clone your fork locally and create a feature branch.